parts of indian constitution

 Deals with short title commencement authoritative text in Hindi and repeals such as India that is Bharat shall be a Union of States; This Constitution may be called the Constitution of India; The Constitution of India shall come into force on the twenty-sixth day of January 1950

-Parts of Indian Constitution: Since its adoption in 1950, the Indian Constitution has been amended more than 100 times.
-Some have added new parts and some changed or deleted existing parts.
-Parts of Indian Constitution Added as Amendments.
-Parts of Indian Constitution, this section talks about these amendments and their impact on the Constitution.
+Parts of the Indian Constitution: Since its adoption in 1950, it has been amended more than 100 times.
+Some have added new parts, and others have changed or deleted existing ones.
+Parts of the Indian Constitution were Added as Amendments.
+This section discusses these amendments and their impact on the Constitution.

 PartAmendmentYearContentImpact